Fenrur/instamint/sprint-reports/sprint-report-2024-05-21.md

     - What: `response to call for tenders`
     - When: `2 May 2024`
 - Review 5
-  - Description: `users have access to other users pofile and its own`
+  - Description: `users have access to other users profile and its own`
   - Commitment:
     - Who: `Livio TINNIRELLO`
     - What: `user's profile`